 MENA and other B tier leagues

 Arabian League 2026 Winter continues to grow the MENA region’s competitive scene.
-While it does not yet have the same global reach as the LCK or LPL, it plays an important role in scouting, local narratives, and giving players a structured path into higher tier play.
+MENA does not have its own tier 1 league: the region sits inside the EMEA ecosystem, so the Arabian League works as a tier 2 circuit that feeds talent toward the LEC.
+It plays an important role in scouting, local narratives, and giving players a structured path into higher tier play.

 The same is true for other B tier leagues around the world.
 They rarely get the spotlight of Worlds or MSI, but they fill the calendar with meaningful competition and act as the farm system for future stars.